CodePushGo/website/src/content/blog/en/how-to-release-major-version-in-capgo.md

 ## If I don't follow this

-In this case, that means you have to send your new app with Capacitor 4 to Apple and Google, but don't to CodePushGo.
+In this case, that means you have to send your new app with React Native 4 to Apple and Google, but don't to CodePushGo.

 Then you have to wait 100% of your users, have the app or at least 90%, it will take months, probably.